The-OpenROAD-Project/OpenLane/README.md

 Join the community on [slack](https://invite.skywater.tools)!

+To use the latest stable release of OpenLane, please go [here](https://github.com/efabless/openlane/tree/release-0.x).

 # Prerequisites

  - Docker (ensure docker daemon is running) -- tested with version 19.03.12, but any recent version should suffice

 # Quick Start:

+To use the latest stable release of OpenLane, please go [here](https://github.com/efabless/openlane/tree/release-0.x).

 You can start setting up the skywater-pdk and openlane by running: